morrownr/USB-WiFi/home/USB_WiFi_Adapter_out-of-kernel_drivers_for_Linux.md

 Recent changes:

+- 2023-02-01 - moved 88x2bu higher in the list due to recent improvements
 - 2023-01-31 - add new version of driver for the rtl8811cu, rtl8821cu, rtl8821cuh and rtl8831au chipsets
 - 2023-01-30 - add MU-MIMO support for rtl88x2bu driver (new capability)
 - 2022-12-01 - added rtl8832bu test results and recommendation
 - 2022-10-23 - added section for 8852/32bu chipset
-- 2022-10-08 - added note regarding 8821cu based adapters
 - 2022-04-24 - moved Realtek information into this separate document
-- 2022-03-07 - changes to reflect a new 8821cu driver
 - 2022-02-02 - additions to reflect a lack of support for 4addr
-- 2022-01-08 - additions to reflect a lack of support for virtual interface (VIF) or set_wiphy_netns.
-- 2021-11-20 - changes to reflect the new 8812au, 8821au and 88x2bu drivers.

-Note: The above list just shows administrative changes for this page.
+Note: The above list shows administrative changes oever the last year for this page.
 The drivers get regular updates.

 -----